 On December 21, 2021, we completed the acquisition of an entity engaged in the development of radar systems technology with application in the aviation and other sectors, whereby we acquired all the outstanding shares of the entity in exchange for a total consideration consisting of (i) \$2.8 million in cash, and (ii) 340,000 restricted stock units representing the right to receive an equivalent number of shares of the Company's common stock upon vesting ("RSUs") with the aggregate acquisition date value of \$2.4 million.
 The acquisition was accounted for as a business combination as the assets acquired and liabilities assumed constituted a business in accordance with ASC 805 Business Combinations.
-The purchase consideration of \$2.8 million was allocated to \$1.7 million of the acquired intangible assets, primarily developed technology, \$1.2 million of the acquired current liabilities.
+The purchase consideration of \$2.8 million was allocated to \$1.7 million of the acquired intangible assets, primarily developed technology, \$1.2 million of the acquired current assets, primarily cash and account receivables, and 0.1 million of the acquired current liabilities.

 On March 9, 2022, we completed the acquisition of an aerospace composite manufacturing company, whereby we acquired all the purchased assets and assumed selected liabilities in exchange for a total consideration consisting of (i) \$1.5 million in cash, and (ii) RSUs with the aggregate acquisition date value of \$0.1 million.
 The acquisition was accounted for as a business combination as the assets acquired and liabilities assumed constituted a business in accordance with ASC 805 Business Combinations.
-The purchase consideration of \$1.5 million was allocated to the following: a \$1.1 million in favorable lease assets, \$0.4 million of acquired machinery and equipment, \$0.1 million of acquired current liabilities.
+The purchase consideration of \$1.5 million was allocated to the following: a \$1.1 million in favorable lease assets, \$0.4 million of acquired machinery and equipment, \$0.1 million of acquired current assets, and \$0.1 million of acquired current liabilities.